 The church was renovated by the architect José Miguel de Rivera Saravia in 1725.
 The appearance of the facade has been pretty much consistent since that time and the church is noted as a forerunner of the Churrigueresque style that was to developed as the 18th century proceeded.

-It’s a very good place from which to begin a tour of the seven other original pueblos of Iztacalco, all within easy walking distance.
+It’s a very good place from which to begin a tour of the seven other barrios of Iztacalco, all within easy walking distance.
 On the corner of the plaza are both the historical portales commercial building, from the 19th century.
 The famous Iztacalco market is in the other direction on the same block.